tnebooks/12th-chemistry/content.en/organic-nitrogen-compounds/nitro-compounds/index.md

 ---

 ## NITRO COMPOUNDS
  Nitro compounds are considered as the derivaties of hydrocarbons.
-If one of the hydrogen atom of hydrocarbon is replaced by the -NO 2 group, the resultant organic compound is called a nitrocompound.
+If one of the hydrogen atom of hydrocarbon is replaced by the -NO<sub>2</sub> group, the resultant organic compound is called a nitrocompound.

 ### Classification of nitrocompounds

 ![](1.png)
-Nitro compounds (Organic compounds containing -NO2 group)

-Aliphatic nitro compounds Aromatic nitro compounds

-Nitroalkanes CH3CH2 NO2 Nitroethane

-Alkylnitrites CH3CH2 O N = O ethylnitrite

-Nitro arenes Aryl nitroalkanes C6H5 CH2 NO2N+

-O

-\-O

-nitrobenzene phenylnitromethane

-Primary (1 ) nitroalkane Example:

-Nitroethane

-CH3

-H

-H

-NO2C

-Secondary (2 ) nitroalknane Example:

-2-nitropropane

-CH3

-H

-CH3

-NO2C

-Tertiary (3 ) nitroalknane Example:

-2-methyl-2-nitropropane

-CH3

-CH3

-CH3

-NO2C

-Nitroalkanes are represented by the formula, R-NO2 where R is an alkyl group (C H -)n 2n+1 .
+Nitroalkanes are represented by the formula, R-NO<sub>2</sub>  where R is an alkyl group (CH-)n 2n+1 .
 Nitroalkanes are further classified into primary, secondary, tertiary nitroalkanes on the basis of type of carbon atom to which the nitro (-NO )2 group is attached.

 ### Nomenclature of nitroalkanes